osu-wams/osu_migrations/README.md

 ## Custom Content Types

-Each Content type that has a Reference Field and/or a Text Area field (other than body) will require custom Migrations for the data.
 You can use the Migration tag `OSU Configuration` to have Drupal create the Content types and Fields.
 Any Taxonomy Term Reference, Entity Reference fields need to have their Bundles updated to match what was configured in Drupal 7.
 Inside the `site_migrations` folder you will find previous migrations that required custom migration YAML's, use them for examples.